-Cash used by the Company in investing activities during Q2-2022 totaled \$4,252,527, which was primarily comprised of capital expenditures on exploration activities and tailings infrastructure at El Roble, as well as works to advance the feasibility study and permitting at La Plata.
+Cash used by the Company in investing activities during Q1-2023 totaled \$3,492,982, which was primarily comprised of capital expenditures on exploration activities at El Roble, as well as works to advance the feasibility study and permitting at La Plata.
+The Company also paid \$100,926 for reclamation work at El Roble.